Elhamdorudian/filtering-dashboard/README.md

-# Plans Dashboard
+# Data Management Dashboard
-A dashboard to get the sample plans (Data,Voice,Combo) and filter them based on several criterias like OfferID,Service,Type of customers,Duration,...
+This is a data management dashboard project that allows users to filter and export data plans from MongoDB based on different criteria such as type, category, and offer ID.
+Users must log in to access the dashboard.

 # Features